-Instructional Strategies for Students who are Deaf or Hard of Hearing
+Instructional Strategies for Students who are Deaf or Hard of Hearing (Updated September 2019)

-It has been hypothesized that the relatively poor reading skills of deaf individuals result from problems with phonological processing.
-Most hearing readers encode print by sounding words out phonetically and some deaf children, even with amplification, are not able to hear many of the speech sounds.
-This encoding is important, because it allows a person to hold chunks of text in their short-term memory long enough for higher level processors to assign meaning to it for overall comprehension.
+It has been hypothesized that the low reading skills of deaf individuals result from problems with phonological processing.
+Most hearing readers encode print by sounding words out phonetically.
+Many children who are deaf and hard of hearing, even with amplification, are not able to hear many of the speech sounds.
+This encoding is important in reading, because it allows a person to hold chunks of text in short-term memory long enough for higher-level processors to assign meaning to it for overall comprehension.

-Secondly, 90 - 95% of children who are deaf or hard of hearing have parents who are hearing, and most often, are not fluent at signing.
-This makes it more difficult for children who are deaf or hard of hearing to acquire language from their environment incidentally (from overhearing/seeing conversations of others in their environment, from TV, from the radio).
-Without this incidental learning, a child who is deaf may have limited knowledge of the vocabulary and grammar that print represents, and even a limited general knowledge of their world.
-Therefore, it is more difficult for them to predict or infer meaning.
+90 - 95% of children who are deaf and hard of hearing have parents who are hearing, and most often, are not fluent at signing.
+For children who depend on visual communication, it may be more difficult for them to acquire language from their environment incidentally (from overhearing/seeing conversations of others in their environment, from TV, or other devices).
+Without this incidental learning, a child who is deaf or hard of hearing may have limited knowledge of the vocabulary and grammar that print represents, and even a limited general knowledge of their world.
+Therefore, it is often more difficult for them to predict or infer meaning.
 Multiple meaning words and idioms may present particular challenges.

 - Don’t be limited by the print - expand on pictures.

 - Be dramatic - use props, exaggerate, use facial expression, eye gaze, body shift to show different characters.